 Cross Country:80km in National Park - best around Lake Louise

-Standard Room - A fully equipped ensuite room with seating.
-Features either 2 Queen size beds or 1 King size bed and sleeps 4 people.
+Fairmont Gold Room - Features 1 King size bed and sleeps 2 people.

 Jaw dropping National Park and great value for money.